Find Me On:twitter

 Specializing in the history of women, gender, and sexuality along with Professors Alexander and Payne, Ann M. Little is an early North American historian and the author of Abraham in Arms: War and Gender in Colonial New England (Philadelphia: University of Pennsylvania Press 2007), and The Many Captivities of Esther Wheelwright (Yale University Press, 2016).
 Wheelwright was an English girl taken captive by the Wabanaki in 1703 who became an Ursuline choir nun in Québec and the order's only foreign-born Mother Superior.

-Chapters from Abraham in Arms were excerpted in Women s America: Refocusing the Past edited by Linda K. Kerber Cornelia Hughes Dayton and Jane Sherron DeHart (7th ed.
-Oxford University Press 2010) and in Major Problems in American Women's History(5th edition Cengage Learning edited by Sharon Block Ruth M. Alexander and Mary Beth Norton 2013).
+Chapters from Abraham in Arms and from The Many Captivities of Esther Wheelwright were excerpted in Women's America: Refocusing the Past edited by Linda K. Kerber Cornelia Hughes Dayton and Jane Sherron DeHart (7th-9th ed.
+Oxford University Press 2010, 2016, & 2019) and in Major Problems in American Women's History(5th edition Cengage Learning edited by Sharon Block Ruth M. Alexander and Mary Beth Norton 2013).
 In addition to her scholarly work, Professor Little blogs about history feminism and the academic life at Historiann.
 You can find her on Twitter at @Historiann.

 In the summer of 2017 Professor Little spent a month in the Royal Archives at Windsor Castle as a guest of the Georgian Papers Programme, a partnership between the Royal Collection Trust and King’s College London with its primary United States partners the Omohundro Institute of Early American History and Culture and the College of William & Mary.
 The GPP is a project to digitize the collection and to bring scholars to view the 18th and early 19th century British royal family's private papers and share what they find.
 Professor Little is researching a book on free women's bodies and politics in the age of Atlantic revolutions.